singe/mainframe_brute/README.md

 The Unimaginative Mainframe Bruter/Screen Automation Tool
 =========================================================
-(I have not idea why this is displaying hinky, check out the raw)

 Tool to brute force APPLIDs on a z/OS mainframe where you can connect to VTAM Truthfully, it's just a useful way of automating mainframe screen interactions,